 Tuesday 18 January 2022

 Thursday 7 April 2022

 All meetings will take place virtually until further notice.

 For more information, email [email protected].

-This year's conference will be held in on Sat 8 May 2021.
+This year's conference was held on Saturday 7 May 2022.

 Junior members forum

 The JMF (junior member forum) is a weekend-long BMA conference dedicated to giving junior members the chance to be heard on the issues that matter most to you.